MEziliano/Pyhon_101/README.md

-# dummie_projects
+# Python
-A few project using python
+All my projects and python stuff